pilukarts/forgeite-frenzy-AF/README.md

 ## 🚀 Game Concept

 In a desperate future, humanity must escape the clutches of the encroaching Cyber Concord.
-As a Commander in the Alliance, your mission is to gather critical resources to build colossal StarForge Arks and guide your people to a new home in the Sanctaris system.
+As a Commander in the Alliance, your mission is to gather critical resources to build colossal Ark-Forge and guide your people to a new home in the Sanctaris system.

 This game is a "tap-to-earn" experience where players progress through seasons, complete quests, and climb the leaderboards.